amiroff/NextBook/pages/documentation/nextbook-features.md

 ## User Interface

 - Fast and responsive UI, content should be readable and accessible on most devices.
-- Good out of the box look thanks to [Halfmoon](https://www.gethalfmoon.com/).
+- Good out of the box looks thanks to [Halfmoon](https://www.gethalfmoon.com/).
 - Keyboard shortcuts to toggle features (sidebar, lights off, next/previous page navigation).
-- Built-in light and dark mode (press <kbd>shift + R</kbd>) for pleasant reading that sticks between sessions.
+- Built-in light and dark mode (press <kbd>shift + R</kbd>) for pleasant reading.
 - Side menu that keeps reader's progress.
 - In-page dynamic table of contents (if titles are used within the document) with scroolspy.

 ## SEO

-- SEO optimised meta tags,
+- SEO optimised meta tags.
-- robots.txt generated at build time
+- robots.txt generated at build time.
-- Sitemap generated at built time
+- Sitemap generated at built time.
-- Great lighthouse score (100% in all fields):
+- Great lighthouse score (100% in all fields).

 ![Lighthouse Scores](/images/lighthouse-score.png)